josephsurin/portfolio/src/posts/2021-03-07-zer0pts-ctf-2021-crypto-writeups/index.md

 ## Solution

 I almost skipped this challenge completely during the CTF because of its low solve count and daunting "pwn", "crypto" tags.
 But I'm glad I didn't because it actually turned out to be a very easy challenge.
 The task is essentially to forge an RSA signature, but the crypto seems sound and the only thing that seems suspicious is the randomness.
-In the code above, we see that randomness is seeded by the current time. `tv.tv_sec` is the number of seconds since the Epoch, and `tv.tv_usec` is the number of milliseconds that has passed in the current second.
+In the code above, we see that randomness is seeded by the current time. `tv.tv_sec` is the number of seconds since the Epoch, and `tv.tv_usec` is the number of microseconds that has passed in the current second.
 Because of this, it ranges from `0` to `1000000`.

 At first I thought this would be trivial; all we had to do was generate a lookup table containing 1000000 entries and connect to the server with less than a second delay (which is reasonable enough).
 I implemented this, but soon realised this wouldn't work as it was taking way too long to generate the lookup table (estimated ~20 hours and the CTF was about to end).